JAG1: Structure and function

 JAG1 was first identified as a ligand that was able to activate notch receptors when the rat gene Jagged encoding a protein homolog was cloned in 1995.
 The structure of the JAG1 protein includes a small intracellular component, a transmembrane motif, proceeded by an extracellular region containing a cystine-rich region, 16 EGF-like repeats, a DSL domain, and finally a signal peptide totaling 1218 amino acids in length over 26 coding exons.

 The JAG1 protein encoded by JAG1 is the human homolog of the Drosophila jagged protein.
 Human JAG1 is one of five ligands for receptors in the NOTCH signaling pathway which helps to determine cellular fate and is active during many developmental stages.
 The extracellular component of the JAG1 protein physically interacts with its respective Notch receptor.
 This interaction kicks off a cascade of proteolytic cleavages leading to the original NOTCH intracellular domain being trafficked into the nucleus of the cell leading to the activation of different target genes.

 Expression profile and mouse studies

 In situ hybridization and conditional gene knockout studies have helped to demonstrate the role JAG1 plays in development and its effects on different organ systems.
 In humans, JAG1 has broad expression in many tissue types including the pancreas, heart, placenta, prostate, lung, kidney, thymus, testis, and leucocytes in the adult.
 In a developing embryo JAG1 expression is concentrated around the pulmonary artery, mesocardium, distal cardic outflow tract, major arteries, metanephros, branchial arches, pancreas, the portal vein, and otocyst.
-Generally, JAG1 expression patterns correlate with organ systems affected in ALGS, although it is important to note that not all tissues where JAG1 is expressed are affected in ALGS.
+Generally, JAG1 expression patterns correlate with organ systems affected in ALGS, although not all tissues where JAG1 is expressed are affected in ALGS.
 More recently JAG1 expression has been found to be altered in breast cancer and adrenocortical carcinoma patients.